How to properly pack dishes?

 Learn how to easily pack dishes like a PRO

-- The #1 tip we can give you when it comes to packing a dish box is to use lots of packing paper.
+- The #1 tip we can give you when it comes to packing a dish box is to use lots of packing paper, foam, and bubble wrap.
 You can never use too much paper.
 The more paper you are using, the more protection the items get.
 The #2 best tip is to contact a professional moving company to help with your move.

 - Begin by filling the bottom of the box with a layer of crumpled up packing paper.
 This will give the bottom layer items a soft cushion of protection.
 When you are done packing and the box is full, do the same thing again.
 Another layer of crumpled paper at the top should be used to give the box a firm top and protect the top layer of items.
 After you finish each layer, go back over it and stuff paper in all crevices (especially on the sides) to avoid movement within the barrel and buffer them from side impact.
 Each layer gets another layer of crushed paper on top of it – to buffer it from the next layer.

 - It is really important that every empty space inside the box is filled with crumpled packing paper to ensure nothing moves around inside.